-White House blasts Manchin for lying to Biden after he nukes Build Back Better
+White House attacks Manchin after he nukes Build Back Better

-Senator Bernie Sanders says Manchin has ‘a lot of explaining to do’ after comments on Fox News’ Sunday show
+Bernie Sanders says Democrat has ‘a lot of explaining to do’ after comments on Fox News

-The White House has blasted Democratic Senator Joe Manchin after he blindsided the Biden administration with an announcement on Sunday that he would oppose the Build Back Better Act, the president’s signature legislation.
+The White House has attacked Democratic senator Joe Manchin after he blindsided the Biden administration with an announcement on Sunday that he would oppose the Build Back Better Act, the president’s signature legislation.

 Congressional Democrats were also openly fuming at the centrist from West Virginia with public accusations of lying to the president, and several describing it as the ultimate breach of trust to his own party colleagues.

-Mr Manchin made the shock announcement during a Sunday appearance on Fox News that he would vote against President Biden $1.2trillion sweeping agenda on healthcare, childcare and to tackle the climate crisis.
+Mr Manchin made the shock announcement during a Sunday television appearance that he would vote against Joe Biden’s $1.2 trillion plan to tackle healthcare, childcare and the climate crisis.

 “I cannot vote to continue with this piece of legislation.
 I just can’t.
 I’ve tried everything possible.
 I can’t get there,” Mr Manchin told Fox News Sunday guest host Bret Baier.